 It is!
-The characters you read about in the book are real people.
+(In fact, all the books on this list are non-fiction) The characters you read about in the book are real people.
 Every amazing feat of running is completely true, based on the Tarahumara Native Mexican tribe’s abilities to run incredibly long distances without tiring or injuring themselves.

 Who Wrote the First Book About Running?

-This book, which sold over a million copies, was released in 1977.
-It’s accepted in the running world that its release is what led to the sudden and extreme rise in interest with regards to running.
+This book, which has sold over a million copies, was released in 1977.
+It’s accepted in the running world that its release is what led to the sudden and extreme rise in interest in running for fitness.

-It covers both the physical and psychological benefits of running, and touches on various running-specific things such as:
+It covers both the physical and psychological benefits of running, and touches on various running-specific topics such as: